jochemical/Prog_M1/README.md

 # Prog_M1
-Scripts of the first course of the minor programming (coding language C).
+Scripts of the course 'Programming 1' of the minor Programming (coding language C).